Skip to main content

 10+ provider presets.
 Your API key.
 Your choice.

-Ollama, LM Studio, vLLM, llama.cpp, Groq, OpenRouter, Azure OpenAI -- and more.
-No dependency on a single upstream provider means no supply shock if Anthropic raises prices or changes terms.
+Ollama, LM Studio, vLLM, llama.cpp, Anthropic, Groq, OpenRouter -- and more.
+No dependency on a single upstream provider means no supply shock if any one of them raises prices or changes terms.

 Nothing leaves your machine for training.
 Ever.